 River Gweebarra Guide

 The River Gweebarra flows out in Lough Barra, between the Derryveagh and Glendowan mountains, and makes its way to the South East where it empties into Gweebarra Bay, near Doochary.
-The River has a 10 mile long estuary, which is unfortunately, fairly heavily netted.
+The estuary is about 10 miles in length.

 The Gweebarra is a medium sized river with lots of beautiful streamy water, perfect for the fly.
 It’s about 20 miles long in total and it has been divided up into 6 beats, by the Northern Region Fisheries Board (NRFB).